 - For more information, see Agents and Agent Groups, System Requirements for Private Agents, Harmony Environments, and Jitterbit Security and Architecture White Paper.

-- Jitterbit Harmony memberships: Make sure that the development resources are added to the Harmony organization with an Admin permission level (see Jitterbit Organizations).
+- Jitterbit Harmony memberships: Make sure that the development resources are added to the Harmony organization with an Admin permission (see Jitterbit Organizations).

 - Jitterbit Harmony APIs: If APIs are used, review dependencies.
 Check the Jitterbit API default URL.
 If the customer started using a trial, it is likely that the default URL still includes the word "trial."
 Escalate to Jitterbit licensing to have that removed before building any APIs (see Jitterbit API Manager).